31 July 2025

 Social work is a values-based profession, aiming to improve people’s lives by promoting social justice, human rights, equity and wellbeing.

-If you would like to know more about the services our school based social worker provides, please contact Ms Janie.
+If you would like to know more about the services our school based social worker provides, please contact either Ms Janie or Ms Jenn.

 With a background in youth work and inclusive practices, Jade White has joined MGH to assist with school engagement and general wellbeing.
 Offering a quiet space for when students may be feeling overwhelmed or just need to chat, drop ins are welcome (located in SC1 beside the Engagement Hub) and regular appointments can be made.